 A year ago I was playing around with turning recycled, pizza, trays (we have two boys, so I have collected A LOT of these over the years!).
 The process was fascinating and unpredictable and I ended up with a fun collection of ‘shrinky-dinks’ and a mock-up for a mobile.

 Then I found out about how toxic styrofoam is and the gases that are released on heating in this way!
 I ditched the idea.

 But the trays are still there.
 They never biodegrade in refill sites.
 There are no local recycling options.
 At least half the fumes are released from the Sharpie pens I used to colour these experiments!
 I drive a car and my husband is a mechanic.
 I still use my car despite being in full knowledge of all the toxic chemicals involved in the motor trade.
 I accept that this process harms the environment, but , in balance, feel that this small harm is nothing to the harm being done in this wall building, people damming world outside.
 And it will become something more than rubbish.

 That people have become little more than ‘waste’ in todays world is something that haunts me daily and I do my best to support all actions attempting to support refugees in this humanitarian disaster.

-When I considered this project I recieved a clear vision of an installation/scupture piece, which could be displayed in very many ways, using wire and hundreds of these small swallows.
+When I considered this project I received a clear vision of an installation/sculpture piece, which could be displayed in very many ways, using wire and hundreds of these small swallows.